giram24/IoannisRamirez/README.md

 - Karaoke Machine
 <img width="2460" height="2198" alt="IMG_1078 (1)" src="https://github.com/user-attachments/assets/ed2d29db-5d57-4477-95b3-a9b7c04d0c8b" />
   Designed and built a multi-stage analog karaoke machine circuit integrating **audio mixing, karaoke signal subtraction, Baxandall bass/treble tone control, volume control, LED volume indication, and output attenuation**.
 The project used operational amplifiers, potentiometers, voltage dividers, and carefully selected resistor values to achieve the desired signal gains and frequency response.
 I developed and analyzed each circuit block through simulation, assembled and debugged the design on a breadboard, and ultimately implemented the complete system on a **PCB**.
-The project provided hands-on experience with analog circuit design, op-amp configurations, signal conditioning, circuit simulation, hardware troubleshooting, and PCB implementation.
+The project provided hands-on experience with analog circuit design, op-amp configurations, signal conditioning, circuit simulation, hardware troubleshooting, and PCB implementation.\
-\n
-\n
-\n

 - Ground Surveillance Drone (almost)
 <img width="2895" height="1470" alt="IMG_1079 (1)" src="https://github.com/user-attachments/assets/f4213602-2065-422c-bc93-9e382255db25" />
   Designed the battery and power delivery circuit for a five-person engineering team project for my junior capstone, with primary responsibility for the power system supporting a 3S1P LiPo battery.
 I designed the schematic and PCB for the battery circuit, including the charging and power-delivery circuitry, USB-C input, charger IC, MOSFETs, inductor, and supporting passive components.
 The system was designed to provide approximately 12 V for motor power and regulated 3.3–5 V power for a Raspberry Pi.
 Using KiCad, I developed and simulated the circuit and designed the corresponding PCB, then produced a physical PCB prototype for the design.
 This project provided hands-on experience with battery charging, power electronics, component selection, schematic development, PCB layout, and designing power systems for a multi-component embedded system.
-\n
-\n
-\n

 - Dipole
     <img width="1250" height="718" alt="image" src="https://github.com/user-attachments/assets/ea761a21-1d1f-428d-ad2f-d7bb3b12a9a0" />
   Designed and simulated a dipole antenna using ANSYS HFSS, developing the antenna model and analyzing its electromagnetic performance.
 Evaluated the design using a Smith Chart, gain plot, and VSWR analysis to characterize impedance matching, radiation performance, and signal reflection across frequency.
 This project provided hands-on experience with RF antenna design, electromagnetic simulation, impedance matching, and interpreting key antenna performance metrics.